 Do you have questions about a legal matter?
 At the Edgett Law Firm, we have the answers.
 Our Plano criminal defense lawyer understands that facing the criminal justice system can be extremely overwhelming and confusing.
 We have compiled a list of commonly asked questions in order to help you understand the situation you are in.

 What Should I Do if I Am Stopped for a DWI?

 Make sure to remain both polite and calm the entire time.
 Use your phone to record the interaction between you and the officer.
 Have your license ready to show and only partially roll down your window.
-If you are asked any questions, politely refused to answer them, and state that you have been advised by your lawyer not to answer.
+If you are asked any questions, politely refuse to answer them, and state that you have been advised by your lawyer not to answer.

 How Do I Choose the Right Criminal Defense Attorney?

-Selecting a lawyer who will represent you during your criminal law case is a very crucial decision that should not be taken lightly.
-There are a number of factors that you should greatly consider before you decide.
-Our defense team has provided his informed advice on the matter below.
+Selecting the right lawyer to represent you during your criminal law case is a very crucial decision that should not be taken lightly.
+There are a number of factors that you should greatly consider before you decide and our defense team has carefully addressed these factors and provided advice below.

 Ask Your Lawyer: Can the Charges Be Dismissed?